 All ratchet straps are made of polyester webbing.
 Some ratchet straps have reinforced sides to resist cuts and tears, while still maintaining their softness and flexibility.
 This softness makes them ideal for hauling cargo that needs a bit of care, like beehives, trees, or furniture.

 Ratchet straps work by running over-top an entire piece of cargo to secure it.
 Therefore, some very large types of cargo, like cars, aren’t compatible with ratchet straps.
 In fact, if you’re going to haul cars, you’ll need specialty auto-hauling straps.

 Ratchet straps come with a variety of end-fittings, so you can use them to secure your load on trucks with different kinds of anchor points.
-Ratchet straps might be fitted with wire hooks, grab hooks, flat hooks, chains, or S-hooks.
+Ratchet tie-down straps might be fitted with wire hooks, grab hooks, flat hooks, chains, or S-hooks.
 The end-fitting you need depends on the type of anchor points on the floor or walls of your truck.